alebelcor/box-office-mojo-movie/README.md

 ### boxOfficeMojoMovie(movieID)

-Returns the data of the Box Office Mojo's movie.
+Returns a promise that will resolve to an object with the data of the Box Office Mojo's movie.

 #### movieID